 The following unaudited pro forma financial statements are based on the historical consolidated financial statements of Jack Henry and Peerless, combined and adjusted to give effect to the Merger as accounted for as a pooling of interests.
-These statements should be read in conjunction with such historical financial statements and notes thereto, which are incorporated by reference or included elsewhere in this Proxy Statement/Prospectus.

 The unaudited pro forma combined balance sheet reflects the combined historical consolidated balance sheets of Jack Henry and Peerless at June 30, 1998.
 The unaudited pro forma combined statements of income are based on the consolidated financial statements of Jack Henry for the fiscal years ended June 30, 1998, 1997 and 1996, and the unaudited consolidated financial statements of Peerless for the twelve month periods ended on these same dates.